Edmonton Concussion Treatment

 Traumatic brain injuries often have multiple trajectories.
-Rehabilitation often has the best outcome with a multi-disciplinary approach.
-The best approach can vary and is dependent upon each patient’s particular symptoms and diagnoses.
+Usually, rehabilitation often has the best outcome with a multi-disciplinary approach.
+Dependent upon each patient’s particular symptoms and diagnoses, the appropriate treatment may vary.

 What is Traumatic Brain Injury?

-Traumatic brain injury (TBI) such as a concussion occurs when there is sudden damage to the brain, caused by an external force such as motor vehicle accidents, falls, and sports injuries.
+Traumatic brain injury (TBI), such as a concussion, occurs when the brain experiences sudden or severe damage.
+Caused by an external force, types of injuries can include motor vehicle accidents, falls, and sports injuries.
 Injuries range from mild to severe permanent brain damage.
 Most concussions fall within the mild category which are often very responsive to vision therapy rehabilitation if visual issues occur.

 Symptoms of a concussion – What you may be told by an injured person: